Akshya1204/deepseek_api_integration/README.md

 - Python (for Flask backend)
 - Node.js and npm (for React frontend)

-##how to get API KEY
+### how to get API KEY:
--Go to the openrouter.ai
+- Go to the openrouter.ai
--search for deepseekr2(free) click on it
+- search for deepseekr2(free) click on it
--go to the api key
+- go to the api key
--get api key
+- get api key
--create api key
+- create api key
--copy the api key
+- copy the api key
--create the .env folder in backend and paste the api key then run the backend code
+- create the .env folder in backend and paste the api key then run the backend code

 ### Backend Setup:
 1. Navigate to the backend folder: